 The Santa Shoebox Project works throughout the year to gather as many names of children who need Christmas gifts as they possibly can.
 Those children are then added to their database, and listed on the website.

-They gather as many names of children who need Christmas gifts as they possibly can, put those names together on their site, let you pick a child that you want to help have a happy Christmas and they even help you out with a shopping list.
+You then pick a child to give a happy Christmas to and download the shopping list.
 I am terrible at giving gifts, so having the Santa Shoebox list takes that anxiety away from me.

 You can get tips and more HERE

 Obviously, this should all be age-appropriate, depending on your chosen child.
 Most of these items can be found at PEP, making them affordable.
 The estimated cost of a shoebox in 2019 is R350.

 Or decorate it, paint it, decoupage it, anything that makes it unique and festive!

 The aim is to make the box attractive to the child’s specific age, and perhaps gender.
 When I volunteered to check boxes, I saw some innovative designs!
 Someone even painted their box with chalkboard paint so that the receiver could draw on his/her box when they got it.

 Just be sure not to close the box – as they do need to be checked before they go to their destinations.
 They’re checked to make sure they have everything they need, as well as to ensure there is nothing dangerous in them.
 Or if there is anything that has leaked/broken.

 And then, when you have your shoebox packed and ready, you drop it off at your nearest drop off point.

 The drop off points are usually open for around 3 days.
 They’re also usually buzzing with festive cheer and energy.
 Often, there’ll be photo stops and sometimes a Santa there to greet you.
 It’s a great place to take the kids to show them where the boxes that they’ve (hopefully) helped you pack are going.